Manar20575/Order-summary/README.md

 project in html + css
-Get colors, fonts etc from the style-guide.md file Read the README.md file and have a look around the project
+Get colors, fonts etc from the style-guide.md file Read the README.md file and have a look around the project Download the project and go through the README.md file.
+This will provide further details about the project and help you get set up.
 # Frontend Mentor - Order summary card

 ![Design preview for the Order summary card coding challenge](./design/desktop-preview.jpg)